-Returns Value of mean function Hessian with respect to the parameters evaluated at all input points, numpy array of shape (n_parmas, n_params, x.shape[0])
+Returns Value of mean function derivative with respect to the parameters evaluated at all input points, numpy array of shape (n\params, x.shape[0])

-Method to compute the value of the mean function derivative with respect to the inputs for the inputs and parameters provided.
-Shapes of x and params must be consistent based on the return value of the get_n_params method.
+Method to compute the value of the mean function for the inputs and parameters provided.
+Shapes of x and params must be consistent based on the return value of the get\n\params method.
 For FixedMean classes, there are no parameters so the params argument should be an array of length zero.
-Returns a numpy array of shape (x.shape[1], x.shape[0]) holding the value of the mean function derivative with respect to each input (first axis) for each input point (second axis).
+Returns a numpy array of shape (x.shape[0], ) holding the value of the mean function for each input point.

-- x (ndarray) Inputs, must be a 1D or 2D numpy array (if 1D a second dimension will be added) - params (ndarray) Parameters, must be a 1D numpy array (of more than 1D will be flattened) and have the same length as the number of parameters required for the provided input class mogp_emulator.MeanFunction.ConstantMean(val)
+- x (ndarray) Inputs, must be a 1D or 2D numpy array (if 1D a second dimension will be added) - params (ndarray) Parameters, must be a 1D numpy array (of more than 1D will be flattened) and have the same length as the number of parameters required for the provided input (zero in this case) - Returns Value of mean function evaluated at all input points, numpy array of shape (x. shape[0],)